 Day 4, March 27, was a lovely surprise to find Morgan feeling better.
 (My husband and I have a routine going where we talk with him every morning and evening!)
 He had decided to take the entire day off from work to rest, which in Mama Bear’s mind was a very good decision!
 He refrained from taking Tylenol the previous night, which he says upsets his stomach, and allowed his fever to spike through the night.
 He was up at 3 am taking a shower from sweating so much.
 But all that sweating helped him to feel much better on Friday morning.
 His cough was more productive sounding, and his energy was certainly better.
 I’m convinced all the positive energy coming from everyone also helped!
 His conversation with the doctor later in the day via telemedicine did not yield a prescription for Albuterol for the nebulizer.
 Instead, she suggested using a spacer and upping the Albuterol to 2 puffs, every 4 hours as a first step.
 It appears that doctors are trying to take small steps in fighting this illness to still have more available actions to tackle a worsening condition.
 We breathed a sigh of relief that his body was fighting off the virus, and by the evening he was feeling about the same, which we took as a good sign.

 Day 5 is today, and his condition appears to have stabilized.
 He continues to say that he feels about the same.
 He is planning on resting all day today and tomorrow since it’s the weekend.
 Morgan hasn’t had to use the Albuterol inhaler at maximum dose because he has gotten relief from using it just a few times daily.
 The chest tightness has dissipated, and his cough didn’t even keep him up at night.
 He still has a slight fever that comes and goes.
 By the evening, however his cough was to the point where Morgan was having trouble talking without being interrupted with a coughing fit.
 We could hear him wheezing, which was really scary.
 He had been sitting in the bathroom of his apartment creating a steam bath for himself with hot water from the shower.
 He was also taking the Albuterol more frequently that day.
 We got off the phone that evening really concerned.
 In the middle of the night, I found myself awake wondering how EMTs would be able to get into Morgan’s apartment building since it is locked with no door person in attendance.
 I was in a very fearful place emotionally, and barely slept all night.

-As of now, I would say that Morgan has experienced the “moderate” symptoms of the illness, while Quinn has enjoyed a “mild” illness.
+As of now, I would say that Morgan experienced the “moderate” symptoms of the illness, while Quinn has enjoyed a “mild” illness.
 From what I’ve read, the mild or moderate illness will likely last 2-3 weeks, which doesn’t sound mild to me!
 And honestly, without either of them having access to a COVID-19 test, we are just assuming that they have that virus and not another influenza or cold-type virus.
 This is a very small sample size, but there does appear to be a difference in Morgan’s symptoms of chest tightness and coughing than what Quinn has experienced.
 Maybe that’s the difference in having asthma, since Morgan is prone to having asthma exacerbations with any type of upper respiratory illness.

 I am so appreciative for all your wonderful energy in the form of thoughts and prayers for Morgan and Quinn!
 Stay home and stay healthy!!